 “One backup provider might claim they can transfer 75% of the server data in a matter of hours, while another potential partner acknowledges that it would take them days to handle 50% of your needs.
 This is precisely the decisive information that will help determine which backup option is best.” — Minimize Disruption in Your Supply Chain: Design and Implement Your Plan B, CreditRiskMonitor; Twitter: @CreditRiskMon

-46. Look into the reputation of the secondary supplier.
+46. Optimize your supply chain by looking into the reputation of the secondary supplier.
 “When it comes to finding a secondary supplier, often their best ability is availability.
 Do they have a reputation for doing whatever it takes to get the job done?
 Are they flexible enough to be responsive to your needs, especially after an unforeseen impediment jeopardizes your on-time production schedule?
 Will they work with you to ensure seamless quality, consistency and fulfillment?
 Seeking out honest answers to these questions will help you determine the fit and future of a secondary sourcing partnership.” — Matt Bishop, 3 Reasons Why Manufacturers Should Work with Secondary Sourcing Partners, Kaysun; Twitter: @KaysunCorp

 47. But, don’t rely solely on your secondary and contingent suppliers. “…conduct a business impact analysis; create and adopt controls for prevention, mitigation and recovery; and test and adjust your backup plan often so that your business can be prepared and experience the least disruption possible.” — Ken Katz, National Property Director of Risk Control for Travelers, Supply Chain Management: What Small Businesses Need to Know, Business News Daily; Twitter: @BNDarticles